oryxlabs/PolarDNS/CONTRIBUTING.md

 1. Steps to construct the DNS header
 2. Steps to construct the QUESTION section
 3. Steps to construct the ANSWER section.
 This is where you will probably make the most changes.
-4. Steps to send the packet out and print (log) a message on the console
+4. Steps to send the packet out and print a message on the console

 Here's the actual code for the [`always`](docs/catalogue/general-features.md#always-resolve-to-ip-always) feature, where you can see these sections and what all the code means:

 <img width="1000" alt="PolarDNS always feature code explained" src="assets/polardns-always-feature-code-explained.gif">

-And that should cover most of what you need to start adding new features to PolarDNS.
+And that should cover most of what you need to start experimenting and implementing your own ideas.

+:point_up: Remember to share your amazing new modules by submitting a PR! :point_up:

 ## <a name="debugging"></a>Debugging PolarDNS